vikingdata/articles/misc/c/design/explanations/two_bite_gates.md

 |     2 | 10 |
 |     3 | 11 |

-When adding a digit, the poissble values are 0, 1, and 0 with a carry over to the next bit.
+When adding a two digits of any digit position, the possible values are 0, 1, and 0 with a carry over to the next bit.

 | digit 1 of number 1 | digit 1 of number 2| carry over | result of digit |
 | --| -- | -- | -- |